crodriguez4443/dende-arts-site/src/blog/prevent-and-heal-foot-blisters-capoeira-dance-movers/index.md

-Since this document does not contain song lyrics in Portuguese and English, I cannot apply the table formatting as specified.
-The document appears to be a comprehensive blog post about preventing and treating foot blisters, particularly in the context of capoeira and dance.
-Would you like me to help you with something else related to this document?
+The document does not contain song lyrics, so I will not modify the text.
+The markdown document remains unchanged.